Tans37/Tans37/README.md

 ### 🌟 Project 1: Predictive Modeling for Online Article Popularity

 - **Mission:** Predicting the number of times an article would be shared(Popularity).
-- **Methodology**: Handled a Poisson-distributed target variable in a dataset of 450,000 rows and 60 features.
+- **Methodology**: <p>- Handled a Poisson-distributed target variable in a dataset of 450,000 rows and 60 features.</p>
-                   Used linear regression, lasso regression, XGBoost, AdaBoost, and Artifical Neural Networks to train the model.
+                   <p>- Used linear regression, lasso regression, XGBoost, AdaBoost, and Artifical Neural Networks to train the model.</p>
-                   Utilized Bootsrap Hypothesis testing to ensure robustness of the final Neural Network model, achieving an MSE of 0.35.
+                   <p>- Utilized Bootsrap Hypothesis testing to ensure robustness of the final Neural Network model, achieving an MSE of 0.35.</p>
-- **Impact**: The project's findings provide valuable insights into factors influencing article popularity, aiding content creators and marketers in optimizing their strategies for maximum engagement.
+- **Impact**: Provides insights about factors influencing article popularity, aiding content creators and marketers in optimizing their strategies for maximum engagement.

 ### 🚀 Project 2: Real-Time Pothole Detection Using Machine Learning